-(a) Data refers only to Key Managers still in office at the reference date. (b) Group Risk Takers (1) The column indicates the time frame in which the shares may be effectively granted to the beneficiaries, possibly split into tranches.
-(2) Average Intesa Sanpaolo purchase price of shares carried out at a Group level.
+(a) Data refers only to Key Managers still in office at the reference date. (b) Group Risk Takers. (c) Data also refers to the remaining outstanding portions in financial instruments of bonuses related to the former UBI Banca Group's past Incentive Systems.
+(1) Average Intesa Sanpaolo purchase price of shares carried out at a Group level.
+(2) The column indicates the time frame in which the shares may be effectively granted to the beneficiaries, possibly split into tranches.